Quazi-Shams-Kabir/CurrenSync/README.md

 - node index.js to run on default port
 - default port is 3000
 - use own api key if want to hit the api key route

+P.S.
+Render's server is in Singapore, so default currency will be SG (till I buy a domain)